Non-standard mattresses

 Case

-Josie feels her disability means her mattress doesn’t suit her needs.
+Josie has a spinal cord injury which reduces her ability to move independently.
 She thinks a pressure or hygiene mattress would help her sleep better or more comfortably.
 It would also help her to more safely and independently manage her bed transfers.

-Yes, we typically approve funding for a pressure or hygiene mattress if you need it because of your disability.
+Yes, we would typically approve funding for a pressure or hygiene mattress if Josie needs it for her disability support needs.

-You will need to give us evidence or information that the mattress you want:
+Josie will need to give us evidence or information that the mattress she wants:

 • is value for money compared with alternatives